Ericteen/vscode-theme-codeSongClear/README.md

 # Codesong

-A fork of [Dayle Rees's Earthsong theme](https://github.com/daylerees/colour-schemes/tree/master/vscode/daylerees.theme.earthsong) with improvements for VS Code.
+A fork of [Connor's codesong theme](https://github.com/connor4312/codesong) with some preferences modification to be more clear and easy to locate.

 ![](./image.png)